When we planned our trip to New England we chose, like millions of others, to visit in the month of October.

 October also happens to be the month Salem, Massachusetts or Witch City holds the largest Halloween festival in the world.

 This post may contain affiliate links.
 Please read my disclosure policy.

 The Witch city is famous for the mass hysteria of 1692 and the subsequent witch trials.
 It is hard to believe this hysteria started and ended in such a short period of time.

 One year changed the lives of hundreds of people and resulted in the death of 20 people.
 Tried and convicted of witchcraft based on the visions of hysterical people.

 In 1692, there was the town of and the village of Salem.
 The town is the city the majority of tourists visit today.
-The village was renamed 60 years after the witch trials.
-It is now called Danvers.
+The village is now Danvers.
+It was renamed 60 years after the witch trials.

 How to Get to Salem from Boston?

 The Witch City is about an hour drive from Boston.
 If you don’t want to worry about parking or you don’t have a vehicle you can take the T-line train from Boston to Salem at the Newburyport/Rockport train.